Victory for families in Brazil as eviction is cancelled

 Your actions lent weight to an international campaign.
 Local families in Brazil camped outside the Courts of Justice in São Paulo and organised a petition signed by more than 3,000 people.

-Emily Mulville, CAFOD Programme Officer says, “We have been overjoyed to see such fantastic support for our petition to Brazilian authorities to stop the eviction.
-Your actions were handed in to authorities last week and to the Mauá families.
+Emily Mulville, CAFOD Programme Officer said, “We have been overjoyed to see such fantastic support for our petition to Brazilian authorities to stop the eviction.
+Your actions were handed in to authorities and to the Mauá families.
 Your prayers and messages of solidarity have given the families strength and hope at this difficult time.”